-When using the General MIDI patch map the program will automatically display an icon for the instrument selected.

-The Mute button lets you mute or unmute a track.
+Coustic Grand Piano Coustic Grand Piano MIDI:, Ch 3 When using the General MIDI patch map the program will automatically display an icon for the instrument selected.
+The Freeze button lets you free The Freeze button lets you freeze/unfreeze tracks from generation.
+M The Mute button lets you mute The Mute button lets you mute or unmute a track.
 Green indicates the track is playing, red is mute.

-Click on the solo button(s) to solo one or more tracks.
+S Click on the solo button(s) to s solo one or more tracks.
 Bright yellow shows that the track is soloed.

-The [fx] button launches the dialog to choose VST/DX audio effects or MIDI synths for the track.
-If any effects or synths are assigned the [fx] button will be blue.

-The Volume and Pan sliders let you adjust a track's volume and pan settings without opening the Mixer window.
-Right-clicking on the Volume or Pan controls will let you edit the setting by typing in a number.

-Below the Volume slider stereo VU meters give you a general idea of a track's level during playback.

-Frequently, when you are making a mix, adjusting a track's volume to the maximum still doesn't make the track loud enough relative to the other tracks.
+The [ fx ] button launches the dialog to choose VST/DX audio effects or MIDI synths for the track.
+If any effects or synths are assigned the [ fx ] button will be blue. d Pan sliders let you adjust a track's volume and pan settings without opening the Mixer elicking on the Volume or Pan controls will let you edit the setting by typing in a number.
+Below the Volume e slider stereo VU meters give you a general idea of a track's level during playback.
+Set Track Volume (and Boost) Track Volume (0 - 127) 127 Volume Boost (trim) (-24 to +24 dB) 6 OK Cancel Frequently, when you are making a mix, adjusting a track's volume to the maximum still doesn't make the track loud enough relative to the other tracks.
 This means that you have to either apply a gain effect or reduce the other track's volumes, which is time consuming.
 We've added a simpler method, which is to allow settings higher than 127.
 Simply right-click on the volume slider, and enter a "Volume Boost" (from -24 to 24 dB), and this will apply to any audio track, or any MIDI track that uses a DXi or VSTi synth!